 The Clergy Support Memorial Church Board was in full agreement to certify the Rev Shawn Lowe to the Office of Appointed Designated Minister – Counselling Ministry on April 29, 2019.
-Rev Shawn has become a dedicated minister with a history of counselling parents, families and individuals struggling through trauma, abuse, as well as marital and grief counselling.
+Rev Shawn has become a dedicated minister with a history of counselling parents, families and individuals struggling with various life issues such as trauma, abuse, as well as marital and grief.

 Formal Education and Awards

 - Graduate Certificate – Canadian Ministers Training Institute

 - University of Waterloo, Renison College, Bachelor of Arts Degree – major in social development studies

 - Certificate of General Social Work – Renison College

 - Loyalist College of Applied Arts and Technology, Graduated with Honours on the Dean’s List, from the Social Service Worker Program, Awarded the Joanne Gill Memorial Scholarship for high academic achievement (1992)

 - Ontario College of Social Workers and Social Service Workers – Registered Social Worker 2003

 - Ontario Association of Social Workers – 2014